 If your doctor warns you that Your Child is getting too big, you may be advised to reduce sugar intake to prevent your baby from becoming excessively massive.

 Get ready for the first week: The first week after childbirth is always busy, so be sure that your home, your family, and yourself are ready for Your Child.
 Expect a lot of crying from Your Child and be ready to respond to the cries.
 Until your baby learns to talk, crying is the only way to communicate with you about hunger, discomfort, and other needs.

 Learn about positive parenting: You might also want to pass your time reading about positive parenting.

 Punishment, for example, may stop unwanted behaviors immediately, but it doesn’t teach your child how to behave well.
 Young children don’t have the capacity to logically understand and connect the dots between your anger and how they ought to behave next time.
-Also, keep in mind that for Your Baby to learn to self-regulate, the frontal cortex has to mature, which happens with age.
+Also, keep in mind that for Your Child to learn to self-regulate, the frontal cortex has to mature, which happens with age.

-Punishment can further harm your child and also negatively affect your relationship, so it’s better to look for alternative methods to raise Your Baby into an emotionally healthy and responsible adult.
+Punishment can further harm your child and also negatively affect your relationship, so it’s better to look for alternative methods to raise Your Child into an emotionally healthy and responsible adult.
 It’s for this reason that most specialists in the field of child development recommend positive parenting.